DrakirL/DrakirL.github.io/p10/class/wizard.md

 ## Starting Equipment
 + A Simple Melee Weapon of your choice.
-+ A component pouch containing ?? gp worth of materials of your choice.
++ A component pouch containing 20? gp worth of materials of your choice.
 + An Arcane Focus of your choice.
+May be merged with your weapon.

 ## Wizard Class Features
 These are the core features granted for the Wizard Class.